KuanHsiaoKuo/the-rust-programming-book-khk/src/rust_video_summary/impl_rust/solving_distributed_system_challenges_in_rust.md

 - One way is to start up a separate thread that generates input events every 500 milliseconds.
 - Another way is to make the main loop be a gossip protocol.

-## Introduction to Asynchronous Programming
+## ⭐️Introduction to Asynchronous Programming

 Section Overview: In this section, the speaker discusses two approaches to writing asynchronous code and decides to avoid making the code asynchronous for now.